 Honoring the Marine Corps 250th birthday, 2une In's Mia Monet reports to basic training

-BATON ROUGE — 2une-In's Mia Monet reported to duty for basic training with the Marines at Baton Rouge's Independence Park to commemorate the 250th anniversary of the Marine Corps.
+BATON ROUGE — WBRZ 2une-In's Mia Monet reported to duty for basic training with the Marines at Baton Rouge's Independence Park to commemorate the 250th anniversary of the Marine Corps.

 "I couldn't think of a better way to honor the Marine Corps than to find out what it takes to wear the uniform," Monet said.